streathamchess/streathamchess.github.io/about/venues.md

 We play our home matches in the [Surrey League](http://www.scca.co.uk/) and the [Croydon & District League](http://www.croydonchessleague.org.uk/) at [Streatham Library](https://www.google.co.uk/maps/place/London+SW16+1PN/@51.4317243,-0.1291294,17z/data=!3m1!4b1!4m2!3m1!1s0x487604280906fd47:0xa10f28b2b86f41a0).
 We have a 7-board team in the second division of the Surrey League, and five 4-board teams in the Croydon & District League.
 Our away matches are held at various venues around South London and Surrey.
-Several regulars drive to away matches, so lifts are usually available to those that want them.
+Several regulars drive to away matches, so lifts are usually available for those that want them.

-We will also hold  several internal club competitions at Streatham Library.
+We typically also hold  several internal club competitions at Streatham Library over the course of the year.
 Currently two rapidplay events and a blitz tournament are expected to take place, taking advantage of quiet periods in the league schedule.

 <div class="clearfix"></div>